NguyenHoaiNam/Generate-new-configuration-Openstack/specs/generate-new-configuration.rst

 Generate new configuration
 ==========================

-OpenStack users would like to have a method to generate a new configuration for new release from old configuration.
+OpenStack users would like to have a method to generate new configuration for new release from old configuration.
 This spec outlines this method.

 Problem description:
 ====================

 When users upgrade their OpenStack system to new release.
-Users have to update a new configuration for new release, so it takes a lot of time and makes users difficult sometime.
+Users have to update new configuration for new release.
+At that time, users have to read release notes to do this.
+But unfortunately, there are some options are not declared in release notes.
+It will make users difficult and take a lot of time.

 Scenario:
 =========

-Imagine, this feature is implemented to `oslo.config`.
+Imagine, this feature is implemented to **oslo.config**.
 Users can run this feature on old release to generate new configuration for new release and the configuration will be able to use for new enviroment::